National Emergency Command Post Afloat: History

 The software was developed by the Naval Electronics Laboratory, San Diego.
 The product was turned over for acceptance and administration to the Naval Command and Systems Support Activity (NAVCOSSACT), Washington Navy Yard, Washington, DC.

 The nuclear submarine USS Triton (SSRN-586) was considered for the NECPA role in the early 1960s after its original radar picket mission became obsolete, but no such conversion has been documented.

 Communications

 A permanent UHF ground station (located in Waldorf, Maryland), served as the primary communications link between the separate command posts: National Military Command Center, Alternate National Military Command Center, National Emergency Airborne Command Post, and NECPA.
 Three ground communications vans were located at Otis AFB, MA, Greenville, SC, and Homestead AFB, FL to cover commonly used routes of Presidential aircraft.
-After President John F. Kennedy’s assassination, vans were moved to Jackson, MS and Austin, TX, to cover President Lyndon B. Johnson’s travel routes.
+After the assassination of President John F. Kennedy, vans were moved to Jackson, MS and Austin, TX, to cover President Lyndon B. Johnson’s travel routes.